-David also has experience of and can act in a wide range of other family cases including adoption, recognition of foreign divorces, surrogacy, 1984 Matrimonial and Family Proceedings Act cases for financial remedies after a foreign divorce and Court of Protection matters.
+David also has experience of and can act in a wide range of other family cases including adoption, financial remedies, recognition of foreign divorces, surrogacy, 1984 MFPA cases for financial remedies after a foreign divorce.

 He has particular experience in the operation of BIIR and other European Regulations, the 1980 and 1996 Hague Conventions and other international instruments.
 His practice has given him wide experience in the laws of many other countries, in particular countries where Sharia law applies.
 He is a Member of the International Academy of Matrimonial Lawyers and through this and his practice he has extensive contacts with family lawyers from a wide range of other countries.

-In the last 3 years he has appeared in the first family case from England to be referred to the Court of Justice of the European Union (Mercredi-v-Chaffe) and the first child abduction case to be heard by the UK Supreme Court (Re E).
-His work in these two cases led to him being awarded the Chambers and Partners Family Junior of the Year award in October 2011 and nominated for the Family Law International Family Lawyer award in October 2013.
+In the last 4 years he has appeared in the only two cases from England to be referred to the Court of Justice of the European Union (Mercredi-v-Chaffe and E-v-B) and the first child abduction case to be heard by the UK Supreme Court (Re E).
+He was awarded the Chambers and Partners Family Junior of the Year award in October 2011 and nominated for the Family Law International Family Lawyer award in October 2013.

 David is also a qualified mediator, including being trained in and being approved by the Ministry of Justice to conduct Mediation Information and Assessment meetings.
 He is able to mediate in not only in children cases but also in finance cases and indeed all issues cases.
 These will usually be conducted as a sole mediator but in accordance with the Hague Mediation Good Practice Guide David will co-mediate on abduction and on some re-location cases.
 For abduction and relocation cases David has arrangements with two mediators who have legal aid mediation contracts and so there is the opportunity to co-mediate these cases under legal aid cover.